 You’ve probably heard about Tailwind and Boardbooster if you’re a blogger.
 (If you’re not a blogger and you’ve been dwelling on it and doing nothing about it – act now!
-Check out this post on How to Start a Blog.)
+Check out this post on How to Start a Blog on a Budget.)

 Many swear these tools are the holy grail when it comes to making things happen with your blog traffic.